lfn-cnti/bestpractices/doc/whitepaper/Accelerating_Cloud_Native_in_Telco.md

 1. **Automation.** CNF deployment and configuration shall be fully automated (“everything as a code”) and done exclusively with declarative cloud native mechanisms like GitOps.
-    1. Mainstream open source deployment tools from CNCF ecosystems, like FluxCD or ArgoCD, shall be supported per default.
+    1. Mainstream open source deployment tools from the CNCF ecosystem, like FluxCD or ArgoCD, shall be supported per default.
     1. All configurations shall be done via Configmaps and/or similar cloud native constructs (e.g. Kubernetes Resource Models)
     1. CNF is allowed to use traditional telco mechanisms internally as a transition step, however, that should be fully encapsulated and abstracted away.